Awkewainze/CheckVerify/README.md

 # CheckVerify

 A simple library for checking preconditions on functions.
-Heavily inspired by [Guava's Precondition](https://guava.dev/releases/19.0/api/docs/com/google/common/base/Preconditions.html).
+Inspired by [Google Guava's Preconditions](https://guava.dev/releases/19.0/api/docs/com/google/common/base/Preconditions.html).

 Methods starting with `verify` throw on failure, while methods starting with `is` return `boolean`.